wuziniu/FactorJoin/README.md

-# New Cardinality Estimation Scheme
+# FactorJoin: A New Cardinality Estimation Framework for Join Queries

 ## Supplementary material
   The supplement material of our SIGMOD submission can be found under the home directory "sigmod_supplementary.pdf".